A landing page on a website is the page where a visitor arrives or "lands on."

 It is a stand-alone web page that is different from the other website pages as its only focus is conversion.
-Therefore, it mostly does not have any navigation tied with the rest of the website.
+Therefore, it generally has no navigation tied with the rest of the website.

 What is a landing page?